soniatam6/soniatam6.github.io/README.md

 # soniatam6.github.io

 Personal site for Sonia Tam — built with **React + TypeScript + Vite**, styled with **Tailwind (shadcn tokens)**, and deployed on **GitHub Pages**.
-The project was scaffolded with **Lovable**, then iterated with **ChatGPT** for component structure, layout, and deployment workflow, plus my own frontend tweaks.
+The project was scaffolded with **Lovable**, then I iteratively built it with **ChatGPT** for main content, component structure, layout, and deployment workflow.

 ---